-The most beautiful exhibitions to discover in France in 2023
+The most beautiful exhibitions to discover this autumn

 For culture lovers, France is not limited to Paris.
 It is full of masterpieces and artistic pieces to look at in museums.
 Big names like Picasso or Yves Klein, abstract or figurative paintings, landscapes, there is something for everyone.
 From the Hauts-de-France to the Côte d'Azur, via Lyon, Occitania and Provence, embark on a tour of France's exhibitions to be discovered in 2023 to cultivate yourself and escape during your next stay in France.